-We recognized a \$73,000 income tax benefit for the three months ended March 31, 2009 due to an election to forgo certain "bonus depreciation" for federal income tax purposes in exchange for a refundable research and development tax credit provided initially under the Housing Assistance Tax Act of 2008 and extended by the American Recovery and Reinvestment Act of 2009.
+We recognized an income tax benefit of \$73,000 for the six months ended June 30, 2009 as a result of our election to forgo certain "bonus depreciation" for federal income tax purposes in exchange for a refundable research and development tax credit provided initially under the Housing Assistance Tax Act of 2008 and extended by the American Recovery and Reinvestment Act of 2009.

-We generated net income for the three months and year ended December 31, 2006 due primarily due to the achievement of a milestone event related to AZD3480 under our agreement with AstraZeneca.
-We incurred net operating losses for each other period since inception and consequently have not paid federal, state or foreign income taxes in any period.
-As of March 31, 2009, we had net operating loss carryforwards of \$118.3 million for federal income tax purposes and \$118.2 million for state income tax purposes.
-We also had \$6.0 million in research and development federal income tax credits as of March 31, 2009.
-The federal net operating loss carryforwards begin to expire in 2015.
-The research and development tax credits begin to expire in 2023.
+We generated net income for the three months and year ended December 31, 2006 primarily due to the achievement of a milestone event related to AZD3480 under our agreement with AstraZeneca.
+We have incurred net operating losses for each other period since inception and consequently have not paid federal, state or foreign income taxes in any period.
+As of June 30, 2009, we had net operating loss carryforwards of \$128.7 million for federal income tax purposes and \$128.6 million for state income tax purposes.
+The federal net operating loss carryforwards begin to expire in 2020.
+The state net operating loss carryforwards begin to expire in 2015.
+We also had \$6.0 million in research and development federal income tax credits as of June 30, 2009.
+The federal research and development tax credits begin to expire in 2023.
 Utilization of the net operating loss carryforwards and credits may be subject to a substantial annual limitation due to ownership change limitations provided by Section 382 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
 When an ownership change, as defined by Section 382, occurs, an annual limitation is imposed on a company's use of net operating loss and credit carryforwards attributable to periods before the change.
 As a result of a series of stock issuances, we had such an ownership change in November 2002.
 Consequently, an annual limitation is imposed on our use of net operating loss and credit carryforwards that are attributable to periods before November 2002 and a portion of the net operating loss carryforwards described above may potentially not be usable by us.
 We could experience additional ownership changes in the future.
 For financial reporting purposes, we have recorded a valuation allowance to fully offset the deferred tax asset related to these carryforwards because realization of the benefit is uncertain.